worktheclock/replit.github.io/Teams/PinboardProjectPart1.md

 }
 ```

-After adding the above code to `style.css`, open your `index.html` file and replacing all of the existing code with the following snippet.
+After adding the above code to `style.css`, open your `index.html` file and replace all of the existing code with the following snippet.

 ```html
 <!DOCTYPE html>